LeenuJain/-Docker--Notes-/README.md

   - Higher memory usage directly increases costs
   - Resources remain allocated even when underutilized

-## Docker Advantage
+## Docker
-Docker uses containers which differ from VMs in critical ways:
+In Docker we create containers which are just like VM's VMs but they are not like VMs.
+This allocates memory for each container once it is activated and returns back the memory to host memory post deactivation, so that other containers can utilize this memory.
+Also one more advantage is it does not require to install os in the container it just takes it form the docker hub when activated making it light weight.

 - **Dynamic Memory Management:** Containers only use memory when active and release it when inactive
 - **Resource Efficiency:** Other containers can utilize freed memory